LeeMorinUCF/QMB6358F20/demo_14_R_file_IO/README.md

 \end{equation}
 ```

+Entire books have been written about interacting with the ```equation``` environment.
+Most writers use the internet.

 ### File Organization

 Some analysts follow the "kitchen-sink" approach to organization of files within a single folder.
-But since we're generating the documents automatically, why not be more organized.
+But since we're generating the documents automatically, why not be more organized?
-It takes a little bit of OCd personality to write documents this way in the first place.
+After all, it takes a little bit of the OCD personality to write documents this way in the first place.
-A sensible approach is to divide files into the following headings.
+A sensible approach is to divide files into the following headings:

 - Code
 - Data